Gioppix/self-healing/README.md

 This project is a compact, hands-on demo of a self-healing pattern: a monitor detects service degradation and asks an admin component to recover the failing service.
 Use the links above to toggle the `critical-service` state in a second tab and watch the monitor react in the first tab.

-If you want, I can also:
-- Add a tiny HTML page to `admin-service` that triggers the restart endpoint from a browser link (so everything is clickable), or
-- Convert `docker-compose.yml` to use environment variable substitution (so `.env` values are picked up automatically), or
-- Add a short automated test script that hits the links and validates expected behavior.

-Which of those would you like next?